-In order to fulfil this obligation, DNFBPs that rely on third parties to undertake CDD measures on their behalf should implement adequate measures, in keeping with the nature and size of their businesses, to ensure the third party's adherence to the requirements of the AML-CFT Law and the AML-CFT Decision in relation to CDD measures.
-Examples of such measures include:
+In order to fulfil this obligation, FIs that rely on third parties to undertake CDD measures on their behalf should implement adequate means, in keeping with the nature and size of their businesses, to ensure the third party's adherence to the requirements of the AML-CFT Law and the AML-CFT Decision in relation to customer due-diligence measures.
+Examples of such means include, but are not limited to:

-Clearly defined procedures for determining the adequacy of a third-party's CDD and record-keeping measures, including the evaluation of such factors as the comprehensiveness and quality of its AML/CFT policies, procedures and controls; the number of personnel dedicated to CDD; and its audit and/or quality assurance policies in regard to CDD.
-In this regard, DNFBPs are advised that tools such as questionnaires, scorecards, and on-site visits may be useful in evaluating the adequacy of a third party's adherence.

-- Service-level agreements, clearly setting out the roles and responsibilities of the DNFBP and the third party and specifying the nature of the CDD and record-keeping requirements to be fulfilled. - Procedures for the certification by third parties of documents and other records pertaining to the CDD measures undertaken.
+- Clearly defined procedures for determining the adequacy of a third-party's CDD measures, including the evaluation of such factors as the comprehensiveness and quality of its policies, procedures and controls; the number of personnel dedicated to customer due-diligence; and its audit and/or quality assurance policies in regard to CDD.
+(In this regard, supervised institutions are advised that tools such as questionnaires, scorecards, and on-site visits may be useful in evaluating the adequacy of a third party's adherence.) - Service-level agreements, clearly setting out the roles and responsibilities of the parties and specifying the nature of the CDD and record-keeping requirements to be fulfilled. - Protocols for the certification by third parties of documents and other records pertaining to the CDD measures undertaken.

-In addition to the above, when relying on foreign third parties for the undertaking of CDD measures, DNFBPs should take steps to ensure that the AML/CFT regulatory and supervisory framework under which the third party operates is at least equivalent to that of the State.
-This means that DNFBPs should ensure that the third party is regulated and supervised for AML/CFT purposes, and adheres to the equivalent CDD and record-keeping measures.
+In addition to the above, when relying on foreign third parties for the undertaking of CDD measures, FIs should take steps to ensure that the AML/CFT regulatory and supervisory framework under which the third party operates is at least equivalent to that of the State.